ContextVM/ts-sdk/docs/ctxvm-draft-spec.md

 The protocol uses these key design principles for message handling:

-1. **Content Field Structure**: The `content` field of Nostr events contains stringified MCP messages that omit only the `jsonrpc` version and `id` fields.
-All other MCP message structures, are preserved exactly as defined in the MCP specification:
+1. **Content Field Structure**: The `content` field of Nostr events contains stringified MCP messages.
+All MCP message structures, are preserved exactly as defined in the MCP specification:
    - For requests: Contain `method` and `params` fields
    - For responses: Contain the complete MCP response structure with the `result` field properly nested
    - For notifications: Contain `method` and optional `params` fields

 2. **Nostr Metadata in Tags**: All Nostr-specific metadata uses event tags:
-   - `d`: Unique server identifier, defined by the provider
-   - `s`: Server identifier for targeting specific servers, should be the `d` tag of the server being targeted
    - `p`: Public key for addressing providers or clients
    - `e`: Event id, references for correlating requests and responses
    - `cap`: Capability tag for tools, resources, and prompts to provide pricing metadata

 3. **Unified Event Kind**: CTXVM uses a single event kind for all communication with specific storage characteristics:
    - `25910`: All CTXVM messages (ephemeral events)
-   - `31316`-`31319`: Server announcements and capability listings (addressable events)
+   - `11316`-`11320`: Server announcements and capability listings (replaceable events)
    - `1059`: Encrypted Messages (NIP-59 Gift Wrap)

    These event kinds follow Nostr's conventions in [NIP-01](https://github.com/nostr-protocol/nips/blob/master/01.md#kinds):
    - For kind n such that 20000 <= n < 30000, events are ephemeral, which means they are not expected to be stored by relays for a long period, but rather just transmitted.
-   - For kind n such that 30000 <= n < 40000, events are addressable by their kind, pubkey and d tag value -- which means that, for each combination of kind, pubkey and the d tag value, only the latest event MUST be stored by relays, older versions MAY be discarded.
+   - For kind n such that 10000 <= n < 20000, events are addressable by their kind, pubkey and d tag value -- which means that, for each combination of kind, and pubkey, only the latest event MUST be stored by relays, older versions MAY be discarded.

 ### Main Actors